mkluge/telegram_bot_timewarrior/README.md

 ### Install timewarrior

 Got to the [webpage](https://timewarrior.net/) and follow the instructions.
+If you want, edit and copy the options file (timewarrior.cfg) and put it into it place.

 ### Get a Telegram account and a bot